The benefits of fish oil have been long known to us humans, but we aren't…

 How to Stop Your Dog from Eating Cat Food

 This might be a bit easier to deal with than cats, since — let’s face it — cats do whatever they want.
 Especially if they know they won’t be caught.
 Cats are also a bit more mobile, able to jump onto surfaces they shouldn’t and open things they shouldn’t.

 If you want to immediately stop your dog from having access to cat food, keep the bag of dry food in a high up cabinet or on a high up shelf.
 You can also start feeding your cat on higher surfaces, like atop a cat tree or built-in cat shelf.
 This would also become your cat’s safe space and food territory, making them less likely to venture down for some of the dog’s food.

-Don’t panic if your cat has nibbled on some leftover dog food or your dog has eaten a bowl of cat food when you forgot to pick up a new bag at the store.
+Don’t panic if your cat has nibbled on some leftover dog food.
+Or, if your dog has eaten a bowl of cat food when you forgot to pick up a new bag at the store!
 In these one time instances, your pet should be fine.
-But cats should never be fed dog food long term, or vice versa, since they are missing ingredients and diet staples that help them stay healthy and active.
-Remember: cats need protein and taurine for a variety of functions.
+But cats should never be fed dog food long term.
+The same can be said vice versa since they may be missing nutrients and diet staples that help them stay healthy and active.
+Remember: cats need more protein and added taurine for a variety of functions.